Subscribe It's Free

 During this time I decided I had to do the things society demanded a female should do.
 I met a man and got married.
 While he was a very nice person, I was not in love with him and hated performing my "wifely duties," but felt I had to.
 We had two daughters and when I was pregnant with them I felt it was the most horrible thing that ever happened to me.
 I wanted to die!
 Again I tried suicide.

-The wonderful result to not succeeding at suicide is; I have two beautiful daughters, three grandsons and a granddaughter who are so awesome.
+The wonderful result to not succeeding at suicide is; I have two beautiful daughters, three grandsons, a granddaughter and a great-granddaughter born April 9th, 3012, who are so awesome.
 I love them all dearly, and am so very proud of each one.

 After 16 years of marriage, my husband and I decided to separate.
-Until his death we maintained a wonderful friendship.
+Until his death we did stay friends.
 He understood who I was inside but never spoke of it and respected me as a human being.

 I have never tried intentionally to be something I am not.
 I disliked the body I am in because it does not display to the world who I really am.
 At times I struggle with it but I understand I am just the way God created me to be.
 I am at peace within myself and I thank God for who I am and I will do everything I can to lead others to Him so they too can experience the incredible love He offers.

-I was 60 years old when God took me to a transgendered site on the Internet, where I learned who I am and the language for it.
+I was 60 years old when God led me to a transgendered site on the Internet, where I learned who I am and the language for it.
 The first testimony I read brought tears to my eyes.
-The young man, who was born in a female body; and had gone through all the procedures for a sex change, told the story of his childhood.
+The young man, who was born in a female body and had gone through all the procedures for a sex change, told the story of his childhood.

 I could have written that story, as he told about being raised in a home where he was never told he was loved.
 He was always told he couldn’t do anything right.
 That he was no good and would never amount to anything worthwhile.
 He was hated, disrespected, and many times tried suicide.
 He described my childhood exactly.